danilobiazi/ePC-SAFT/README.md

 ## Dependencies

 Only numpy and scipy packages are required.
+Built in python version 3.10.14.